textbundle/textbundle.github.io/index.md

 This is where TextBundle comes in.
 TextBundle brings convenience back - by bundling the Markdown text and all referenced images into a single file.
 Supporting applications can just exchange TextBundles without asking for additional permissions.
 Beyond being a simple container, TextBundle includes a standard to transfer additional information - to open up new possibilites for future integration.

+You can download a simple example file [here][downloads/example.zip].

 ## Supporting Apps

 <table class="apps">